– Activities to avoid and change,

 Sleeping on this shoulder with the hand in front of you often makes this worse.
 It may not bother you while you are sleeping, but the activities of daily living may grow more restricted.

 Since this muscle is in the armpit, IcyHot cream may be bothersome there.
 However, if it doesn’t bother you, the application will help.

 Here’s another quick fix: lay like this for about 5 minutes.

-Lay so that the shoulder that bothers you is planted on a fairly firm surface.
-Make sure that the arm and hand are behind you.
+Lay so that the shoulder bothering you is planted on a fairly firm surface.
+Make sure the arm and hand are behind you.
 What you are doing is gently pushing the shoulder in question back.
 It’ll be tender for the first few minutes.
 Then, it’ll relax and soften.
 That’s the head of the humerus moving back into position.
-This is a great position to sleep, as well.
+This is a great position to maintain for sleeping, as well.

 These self-care activities, like over-the-counter drugs, are not intended to replace appropriate medical attention.
 If you have concerns about these self-care activities, get help from a professional.
 Use these suggestions and strategies with discretion and at your own risk.
 See your doctor when your pain is severe, persistent, or doesn’t respond to these simple suggestions.